 - Ensure efficient, effective policy coordination on homeland security issues.
-The GCC shall bring together diverse Federal and State, Local, Tribal and Territorial (SLTT) interests to identify and develop collaborative strategies that advance critical infrastructure protection (IP).
-In addition, the GCC shall identify needs/gaps in IP plans, program, policies, procedures and strategies and leverage resources.
+The GCC shall bring together diverse Federal and State, Local, Tribal and Territorial (SLTT) interests to identify and develop collaborative strategies that advance critical infrastructure protection.
+On an annual basis, the GCC shall identify needs/gaps in critical infrastructure protection plans, programs, policies, procedures, and strategies and leverage resources.
 Additionally, the GCC will ensure that strategies integrate roles, responsibilities, authorities and practices of GCC member organizations in support of coordinated preparedness and response to food and agriculture threats.
 The GCC leadership will also ensure coordination on these issues with the SCC. - Ensure efficient, effective communication concerning homeland security and emergency management issues.
-While the focus is on IP, the GCC will also function during events of national emergency or significance to coordinate and share information to augment existing emergency operation channels within Federal and SLTT governments and with industry.
-The GCC leadership shall also ensure that effective communication mechanisms exist with the SCC. - Share information concerning successful programs and practices.
+While the focus is on critical infrastructure protection, the GCC will also function during events of national emergency or significance to coordinate and share information to augment existing emergency operation channels within Federal and SLTT governments and with industry.
+The GCC leadership shall also ensure that effective communication mechanisms exist with the SCC.
+The GCC may change the annual priorities based on emergent issues and homeland security concerns. - Share information concerning successful programs and practices.
 The GCC shall facilitate the sharing of experiences, ideas, best practices and innovative approaches related to critical infrastructure protection.
+Recognizing the complex interactions between multiple sectors that are critical for the maintenance of the food supply chain, this facilitation will also include discussions related to interdependencies and coordination with other critical infrastructure sectors.
 The GCC leadership shall coordinate with the SCC to ensure that both public and private successes are available for the sector.